sveltejs/svelte/documentation/docs/03-template-syntax/18-class.md

 </Button>
 ```

-Svelte also exposes the `ClassValue` type, which is the type of the value that `class` can take.
+Svelte also exposes the `ClassValue` type, which is the type of the value that the `class` attribute on elements accept.
 This is useful if you want to use a type-safe class name in component props:

 ```svelte
 <script lang="ts">